LeoOCO/LeoOCO/README.md

 # 🌆 leooconnell

-- 👋 hey, I'm Leo, and I am an intermediate programmer here on the Internet. most of the GitHub material i have here is related to school projects or personal endeavors.
+- 👋 hey there. you won't see much on here, all (if not most) repos on this account are permission locked
-- 💻 currently trying to improve in JavaScript, Lua, and HTML.
+- 💻 currently trying to improve in javascript, c, and lua.

-⚠️ **most, if not all, code on my profile will be in the Lua, JS, or Python programming languages.** some may be in other commonly known languages, such as HTML.

 #